Willie Mosconi: Tournaments and exhibitions

+In 1922, Mosconi played eleven-year-old Ruth McGinnis in a Philadelphia pool hall exhibition match, though the contest was stopped by police as local laws prohibited minors from being in pool halls.

 In 1924, at the age of 11, Mosconi was the juvenile straight pool champion and was regularly holding trick shot exhibitions.
 By the early 1930s, Mosconi had taken a brief hiatus from the game, but returned a few years later in the hopes of earning some money.

 Upon his return, Mosconi entered one local tournament after another and according to his autobiography, "Willie's Game", he won them all.
 After a short while, Mosconi was making a living as a professional pool player.
 Willie claimed he never hustled anyone, beating everyone honestly: "I played everyone straight".

 In 1933, Mosconi competed in the Billiard Congress of America (BCA) World Straight Pool Championship.
 Erwin Rudolph won the title and Willie came in 5th place.

 His performance garnered the attention of the president of Brunswick Corporation who immediately hired the young phenom.
 That same year, Mosconi embarked on a hectic cross-country exhibition tour promoting Brunswick products.
 Mosconi was joined by his idol and then World Champion Ralph Greenleaf, who was at the top of his game.
 In the end the scoreline read 57 wins for Greenleaf and a close 50 for the 20-year-old Mosconi.

 From 1940 to 1941, a round-robin tournament series was sponsored by billiard halls, with eight invitational players.
 Mosconi was sponsored by a hall in New York City called McGirr's.
 He dominated this series, and ran 125 balls from the five times, being one of the first players to achieve this feat at the time.